revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Java8.md

 <blockquote>

-- It provides a method `filter ()` to filter stream elements on the basis of given predicate.
+- Streams API provides a method `filter ()` to filter stream elements on the basis of given predicate.
-- This method take predicate as an argument and returns a stream of consisting of resulted elements.
+- This method takes predicate as an argument and returns a stream of consisting of resulted elements.

 </blockquote>